How can I change my child’s surname?

 Assuming their name is on the birth certificate (and that the other parent is still alive), the other parent will need to agree to the change.
 If the other parent agrees, you can both complete, sign and return the relevant application form which you can find on the website of the Registry of Births, Deaths and Marriages in the State in which your child was born.

-So, what if I want to make the decision on my own?
+So, what if I make the decision to change my child’s surname on my own?

 Fortunately, there are circumstances that rebut the presumption of shared parental responsibility.
 You can agree with your ex to Orders that provide you with sole parental responsibility, or in the absence of that, you will need to make an application to the Court.
 The Court can give you sole parental responsibility for this discreet issue, or for all major decisions concerning your child.